Jarring back-to-school ad hopes to bring an end to mass shootings

 DISCLAIMER: “This PSA contains graphic content related to school shootings that may be upsetting to some viewers.
 If you feel that this subject matter may be too difficult for you, you may choose not to watch this video.”

-On December 4, 2012, a shooter forced his way into Sandy Hook Elementary School in Newtown, Connecticut and killed 20 students and six staff members.
-The children killed were between six and seven years old.
+On Dec.
+4, 2012, a shooter forced his way into Sandy Hook Elementary School in Newtown, Conn., and killed 20 students and six staff members.
+The children killed were between 6 and 7 years old.

-Managing Director of Sandy Hook Promise Nicole Hockley, whose son Dylan was killed in the mass shooting, said parents should be vigilant when it comes to their child’s behavior.
+Sandy Hook Promise Managing Director Nicole Hockley, whose son Dylan was killed in the mass shooting, said parents should be vigilant when it comes to their child’s behavior.

 “Parents still think of back-to-school as a rosy time where you’re getting your staplers, shoes, folders, binders,” Hockley explained.
 “Where actually it’s back to a time of violence for a lot of kids.”

-Mark Barden’s son, Daniel was also killed in the elementary school massacre.
+Mark Barden’s son Daniel was also killed in the massacre.
 He hopes those who watch the advertisement are inspired to take action.

-The video puts the pressure on lawmakers to take action after back-to-back shootings this past summer.
+The video puts pressure on lawmakers to take action after back-to-back shootings this past summer.